South Carolina Court Records

 - Type of decree (divorce or annulment)

-Information like social security number, race, gender, and grounds of marriage may also be included but will be confidential and can only be accessed by the parties involved in the divorce and other eligible people.
+Information like social security number, race, gender, and grounds of marriage may also be included.
+Still, it will be confidential and can only be accessed by the parties involved in the divorce and other eligible people.

-Note: The Office of Vital Records only has records of divorces that happened between July 1962 and December 2016.
-More recent records can be obtained from the clerks of court in the county where the divorce was finalized.
+Note: The Office of Vital Records only has records of divorces between July 1962 and December 2016.
+More recent documents can be obtained from the court clerks in the county where the divorce was finalized.

 Are Divorce Records Public in South Carolina?

 Yes, most parts of divorce records in South Carolina are open to the public, as prescribed in the state’s Freedom of Information Act.
-This includes the majority of information gathered during the entire divorce process except for details like social security number, declaration of assets, investigative records, medical certificates or records, and others.
+This includes most information gathered during the divorce process, except for details like social security number, declaration of assets, investigative records, medical certificates or records, and others.

 However, certified copies of records, confidential sections, or sealed records can only be obtained by the parties mentioned in the record, close relations, and other authorized personnel.